talkable/talkable-docs/source/ecommerce/verification_digest.rst

 Talkable is able to verificate each request comming from web browser.
-It prevents fraud request from a potential attacker that can form a request to Talkable platform to register a purchase that doesn't exist on Merchant Side.
+It prevents fraud request from a potential attacker that can form a request to Talkable platform to register a event that doesn't exist on Merchant Side.

 JS requests don't have any security by default and can be easily faked.
-In order to verify each request there is a need to attach a "control sum" to each purchase registration request with `verification_digest` parameter.
+In order to verify each request there is a need to attach a "control sum" to each event registration request with `verification_digest` parameter.

-In order to do that merchant need to pass us a control sum of the the request parameters that only matches only current paramters:
+In order to do that merchant needs to pass us a control sum of the the request parameters that only matches only current parameters:

 .. code-block:: javascript